E-commerce Homepage: 4 Best Practices for Promotions (+ Examples) – The Fast Lane – Fast Simon Articles

 Amazon: No-Frills Promotions

 Amazon's "Today's Deals" page does a great job of this.
 The page starts with categories of products, including a crisp photo with a white background to represent each category.
-This helps users to easily navigate to the types of products they're looking for.
+This helps users easily navigate to the types of products they're looking for.

-This visual merchandising strategy continues down the page, with intuitive organization, clear photos, descriptive titles, and badges that show the percentage discount.
+This visual merchandising strategy continues down the page with intuitive organization, clear photos, descriptive titles, and badges that show the percentage discount.

 Amazon today deals

-» Enhance your visual merchandising to create an engaging e-commerce experience
+» Enhance your visual merchandising to create an engaging eCommerce experience

 2. Highlight the Value Proposition

-It's critical that right off the bat, your customers recognize why your promotion is worth their time and money.
+It's critical that, right off the bat, your customers recognize why your promotion is worth their time and money.
 They must be encouraged to take action and convert.
 You can do this by being clear about the terms of your promotion.
 If it's a discount, state the percentage or dollar value clearly up-front.
 Don't make them fish around for the most relevant information.

 Sephora: The Beauty of a Good Deal

-Sephora's "Beauty Offers" section states the 50% off discount in a bright pink bar across the top of the page.
-This also includes how long the promotion is running, which further grabs the customers' attention and piques their interest.
-An additional merchandising technique is showing which of the discounted items are already sold out by using an "Out of Stock" instead of an "Add" button.
-This builds extra value for customers, creating the image that these items are so hot, they'll be gone soon if customers don't act fast.
+An additional merchandising technique is showing which of the discounted items are already sold out by using an "Out of Stock" button instead of an "Add" button.
+This builds extra value for customers, creating the impression that these items are so hot they'll be gone soon if customers don't act fast.

 Sephora beauty offers value prop homepage